Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 The $\hat{T}$ operators are generally used in singles and doubles approximation (CCSD)

-It scales iteratively as $\mathcal{O}(n^6)$ with the size of the basis set.
-The CCSD method has a storage requirement which scales as $\mathcal{O}(n^4)$ of the basis set, and it arises due to the need to store the two-electron integrals and coupled-cluster amplitudes.
-The full inclusion of triples will lead to the CCSDT method
+It scales iteratively as $\mathcal{O}(n^6)$ with the basis size.
+The CCSD method has a storage requirement that scales as $\mathcal{O}(n^4)$ with the basis set, arising from the need to store the two-electron integrals and CC amplitudes.
+The full inclusion of triples leads to the CCSDT method

 It scales iteratively as $\mathcal{O}(n^8)$ with the size of the basis set, while the storage requirement scales as $\mathcal{O}(n^6)$.
 The primary reason for the increased storage requirement from CCSD to CCSDT is the need to store six-index three-body amplitudes, which can quickly become a computational bottleneck.
-The coupled-cluster ground-state formalism can be extended to excited states using the equation-of-motion approach.
-In this approach, the target state wave-function is generated by applying linearized excitation operators to the reference determinant $\left| {{\Psi }_{CC}}\right\rangle$ such that,
+The CC ground-state formalism can be extended to excited states using the equation-of-motion approach.
+In this approach, the target-state wavefunction is generated by applying linearized excitation operators to the CC reference state $\left| {{\Psi }_{CC}}\right\rangle$ such that,